wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-write-formulas/includes/5-operators.md

 ### Implicit conversion

-When writing a DAX formula that uses operators to combines different data types, you don't need to explicitly convert types.
+When writing a DAX formula that uses operators to combine different data types, you don't need to explicitly convert types.
 Usually, DAX automatically identifies the data types of referenced model objects and performs implicit conversions where necessary to complete the specified operation.

 However, some limitations might exist on the values that can be successfully converted.
 If a value or a column has a data type that's incompatible with the current operation, DAX returns an error.
 For example, the attempt to multiply a date value will create an error because it isn't logical.

-Be aware that BLANK is handled differently, depending on the operator that is used.
+The BLANK formula is handled differently, depending on the operator that is used.
 It's handled similar to how Excel treats BLANK, but differently to how databases (SQL) treat NULL.
 BLANK is treated as zero when acted on by arithmetic operators and as an empty string when concatenated to a string.

 > [!TIP]
 > Remembering how BLANK is handled can be challenging, especially for DAX beginners.
 Consequently, we recommend that you test your formulas thoroughly.
 When BLANKs create unexpected results, consider using the [IF](https://docs.microsoft.com/dax/if-function-dax) and [ISBLANK](https://docs.microsoft.com/dax/isblank-function-dax) DAX functions to test for BLANK, and then respond in an appropriate way.